mormond/aks-managed-app-testing/docs/catalogdeploy.md

 # Catalog managed application deployment

+## Create a package file for the managed app definition

+1. Build the ARM templace from the Bicep files

+    ```bash
+    az bicep build --file ./bicep/mainTemplate.bicep
+    ```

+1. Copy the generated `mainTemplate.json` file to the `marketplace` folder
+1. cd into the `marketplace` folder
+1. Zip both `mainTemplate.json` and `createUiDefinition.json` into a file named `package.zip`

 ## Login

 1. You must deploy the template to a subscription backed by the `publisher tenant`